What is Android Auto? The best of your phone in the car

 Everything you love about Android on your car stereo

-Android Auto employs the "card" format (which it borrows from Google Now), placing important bits of info on the screen in easy-to-read rectangles or squares.
+Android Auto employs the "card" format, placing important bits of info on the screen in easy-to-read rectangles or squares.
 We also refer to them as tabs.
 You can pull up a number of different functions with a fingertip or voice command, or get back to the stereo's home screen in a jiffy.

 One fan's overview of how Android Auto works on a car stereo

-Merchandising specialist Patrick Spraker, one of our resident Android Auto experts, talks us through some of the main features of Android Auto, which he uses via his Google Pixel™ 3 XL smartphone.
+Merchandising specialist Patrick, one of our resident Android Auto experts, talks us through some of the main features of Android Auto, which he uses via his Android smartphone.
 Let's hear what he has to say.